HOA Governing Documents Hierarchy: Which One Wins?

 1. Federal and State Law

-Common areas where state law overrides governing documents:
+Common areas where state law takes over:

 - •Assessment collection procedures